Locusts in Fuerteventura - Esperanza or Tettigoniidae

 Are there many locusts in Fuerteventura?

-We have had a whole plague of them and anyone that has lived here a while, back in the 2000's will remember that experience vividly.
-El Hierro also had a plague of them back in 1988.
+We have had whole plagues of them and anyone that has lived here a while, will remember those experiences vividly.
 But do we see them on a regular basis?
-The answer is no, as they prefer the greener Canary Islands and Fuerteventura is mainly dessert!
+The answer is no, as they prefer the greener Canary Islands and luckily Fuerteventura is mainly dessert!
 Phew!